The Boonville boys and girls basketball teams had high hopes entering Tuesday night’s game on the road against the Moberly Spartans.

 Addy Reardon finished the game with 12 points, two rebounds and one steal while Aly Wessing added eight points, five assists, three rebounds and one steal, Olivia Imhoff with six points, four steals, four assists and two rebounds, Cassidy Renfrow with two points, four rebounds, three steals and one assist, Millie Moyer with six assists, three rebounds and two steals and Carley Esser with two rebounds and two steals.

-The Lady Pirates also finished the game hitting 24 of 59 shots from the field for 41 percent and 4 of 10 from the foul line for 40 percent.
+Page 2 of 4 - The Lady Pirates also finished the game hitting 24 of 59 shots from the field for 41 percent and 4 of 10 from the foul line for 40 percent.

 As for the Boonville girls junior varsity basketball team, they played their second straight overtime game in as many days.